 Your ultimate goal is to get rid of the fleas driving you and your pets crazy, right?
-The best way to get rid of fleas is to treat the life cycle.
 Shockingly, most fleas cannot be seen with our naked eye!

-We advise a natural flea control system that treats eggs, larvae, and adult fleas.
+We advise a flea control system.
 Otherwise, you or your pet are likely to pick up fleas again and bring them back into a clean area you just treated.
 Dogs and cats share the same fleas.
 Fleas can survive on couches, carpets, in grass, and even on hardwood floors.
 All of these areas should be treated for successful pest elimination.

 What are the 4 stages of the flea life cycle?